amilner42/code-tidbit/README.md

 Let's keep it simple...
   - frontend in `/frontend`
   - backend in `/backend`
-  - bash tooling scripts in `/bin`

 As well, the [frontend README](/frontend/README.md) and the [backend README](/backend/README.md) each have a segment on their file structure.